At Lennons, (“we”) are committed to protecting and respecting your privacy.

 - to allow you to participate in interactive features of our service, when you choose to do so; and

 - as part of our efforts to keep our site safe and secure.

 - Information we receive from other sources.
 We may combine this information with information you give to us and information we collect about you.
 We may us this information and the combined information for the purposes set out above (depending on the types of information we receive).

 You do not have to provide us with your personal data.
 However, if you do not do so, we may not be able to enter into a contract with you or perform a contract we have with you.

 We may disclose your personal information to third parties:

-- To other suppliers with your consent, such as expert witnesses, Counsel or other external agencies.
+- To other suppliers with your consent, such as expert witnesses, Counsel, other Solicitors, our insurers in the event of a claim or other external agencies;

 Where we store your personal data